6) Objections to the Trinity

 An impersonal force (like electricity or gravity) does not speak, has no will, cannot be grieved, cannot make decisions.
 The Holy Spirit does all these things, proving He is a person.

-“The Holy Spirit is a person, for He testifies with our spirits that we are children of God… He must be a divine person, otherwise He could not search the secrets hidden in the minds of God.” — Ellen G. White, Manuscript 20, 1906
+“The Holy Spirit is a person, for He beareth witness with our spirits that we are the children of God.
+He must also be a divine person, else He could not search out the secrets which lie hidden in the mind of God.” — Ellen G. White, Evangelism, p.
+617.

 Objection 8: “The Trinity is a pagan/Catholic invention”